rosborne132/encouragement-now-api/README.md

 I built a serverless application that allows users to text kind words to those that are recovering from COVID-19.

 One of the main problems for those recovering from COVID-19 is the isolation from loved ones.
-You can communicated through other means but this application is for those that don't already have a support network.
+You can communicate through other means but this application is for those that don't already have a support network.

 # Local Environment Setup

-If you would like to test the application without setting it up try visiting the live site [Encouragement Now](https://encouragementnow.net/)
+If you would like to test the application without setting it up to try visiting the live site [Encouragement Now](https://encouragementnow.net/)

 ### Setup front end site